 The fruit of silverleaf nightshade is a smooth globular berry.

 They are green with dark striations when immature, yellow and orange mottled and becoming wrinkled and dry when ripe.
 Fruit are about 1.5cm in diameter with up to 60 fruits per plant.

 Growth and lifecycle

 Silverleaf nightshade is spread by root pieces and seed.
 All parts of the root are capable of forming shoot buds.

 Birds can disperse the plant's seed over distances greater than 1km.

 Seedbank propagule persistence

 Silverleaf nightshade prefers warm-temperate regions where it is not confined to any particular soil type.
-It grows well in areas with an annual rainfall of 250-600 mm.
+It grows well in areas with an annual rainfall of 250 to 600mm.
 The weed is also drought tolerant.

-In Victoria, it is found mainly in areas with an average annual rainfall of 300-560 mm and appears to favour light, textured soils.
-Larger infestations are found on wheat growing lands and pastures, mostly in northern Victoria.
+In Victoria, it is found mainly in areas with an average annual rainfall of 300 to 560mm and appears to favour light, textured soils.
+Larger infestations are found on wheat-growing lands and pastures, mostly in northern Victoria.

-The icons on the calendar below represent the times of year for flowering, seeding, germination, the dormancy period of Silverleaf nightshade and also the optimum time for treatment.
+The icons on the following table represent the times of year for flowering, seeding, germination, the dormancy period of silverleaf nightshade and also the optimum time for treatment.